Bio students honor the selfless sacrifice of body donors

 Dr. Pam Faber

-Biology Professor Dr. Pam Faber, a cornerstone of Heidelberg’s biology program who has been the guiding force to create and sustain the Body Donor Lab, reflected, “We are deeply indebted to the families of the donors,” also noting the sacrifice of the donors’ families.
+Biology Professor Dr. Pam Faber, a cornerstone of Heidelberg’s biology program who has been the guiding force to create and sustain the Body Donor Lab, reflected, “We are deeply indebted to the donors,” also noting the sacrifice of the donors’ families.

 Students’ voices of gratitude

 Students at Heidelberg recognize the immense responsibility that comes with working on donor bodies.
-Joel Rand, a biology student, remarked, “Our appreciation for the donors grows more every semester.”
+Joel Rand, an Exercise Science major, remarked, “Our appreciation for the donors grows more every semester.”

 Anthony Patellis shared his thoughts on the unique experience, stating, “The skills gained from working with donor bodies will give us an advantage in grad school.”
 He praised Dr. Faber for her dedication: “She’s tough at the moment, but she knows how to bring out the best in us.”